grpc/proposal/L46-core-tls-credential-API.md

   //
   // For the parameters in the callback function: cert_name The name of the
-  // certificates being watched.  type The type of certificates being watched. virtual void LoadAndSetCredentialsCallback(std::string name, TODOType type) = 0;
+  // certificates being watched.  type The type of certificates being watched. virtual void LoadAndSetCredentialsCallback(std::string name, CredentialType type) = 0;

   // Must be called after the constructor.
   // Does important internal setup steps. virtual void Init() final;

-  enum TODOType {
+  enum CredentialType {
     RootCertificates,
     IdentityChainAndPrivateKey
   }